 Usually, on negative feedback we react with defensive walls or "counterattacks" like

-"No you did it wrong"
+"No you did it wrong"or

-"No the server was down"
+"No the server was down"or even

 The more of these whe shout out, the less feedback we have collected, the more we are sliding in SCENARIO#1.